Model combinations through revised base-rates: Methodology

 \subsection{Populating contingency table}

 Let $\mathcal{Z}:=\left\{z^{(1)},\dots,z^{(N)}\right\}$ be a collection of $N$ \textit{reference} time series relevant to, but not including, the time series of interest.
 Let $\mathcal{M}:=\left\{M_{1},\dots,M_{K}\right\}$ be a set of $K$ \textit{models} that can be used for forecasting.
 Let $S$ be a \textit{selection criterion}, computed using only in-sample information and with value $S^{(n)}_{k}$ for reference time series $z^{(n)}$ and model $M_{k}$.
 Similarly, let $C$ be an \textit{evaluation criterion}, used to determine the ``correct'' model, that is computed using only out-of-sample information and has value $C^{(n)}_{k}$ for reference time series $z^{(n)}$ and model $M_{k}$.
 Without loss of generality, we will assume that lower values of $S^{(n)}_{k}$ and $C^{(n)}_{k}$ indicate better performing models.
+Although, the selection and evaluation criteria will be of a statistical nature in this paper, in certain applications, model combinations could be based on context specific loss functions \citep[for an example from finance see][who consider model combinations based on Sharpe ratios]{CalEtAl2016}.

 Let $\bm{W}$ be a $K\times K$ matrix corresponding to the contingency table, with element $w_{i,j}$ in the $i^\text{th}$ column and $j^\text{th}$ row.
 These entries measure the joint probability that for a randomly selected reference time series, the ``correct'' model is model $j$ when the selected model is model $i$.
 Algorithm~\ref{alg:pop_ct} provides details on how $w_{i,j}$ are computed.